xdssio/spoonbill/readme.md

 ```

-## How to choose a backend?
+### How to choose a backend?

 For fastest performance, use the InMemoryStore.
 It is a simple dict that is not persisted to disk.
-If you need local
-persistence, use Lmdb store or ShelveStore.
-They are both fast and efficient.
+If you need local persistence, I prefer the LmdbStore, but PysosStore and ShelveStore should work too.

-If speed is not important, but you want cheap persistence in the cloud, use BucketStore.
+If speed is not important, but you want cheap persistence in the cloud, use FilesystemStore.

 If you are using it to load tensors for embedding or deep learning weights, use SafetensorsStore